FormerLurker/Octolapse/README.md

 ### Steps after installation
 1. Make sure to select the appropriate printer profile (only Prusa Mk2S and MK2S with multi material have been tested).
 The retraction length is of particular importance here.
 Check your slicer settings to get the appropriate values for your prints.
 Note that all axis speeds are in Millimeters per minute, while many slicers use MM/Sec.
 To convert, just multiply MM/m by 60.
 2. Make sure your webcam is working by editing the default camera profile and clicking the 'Test Camera Snapshot' button.
-If
+3. Run a short print in 'Test Mode' to make sure things are working without printing anything.
+See 'Test Mode' below.

+### Test Mode
+1. Navigate to the Debug tab and select 'Test Mode'.
+Note:  You shouldn't have to use any of the profiles marked 'Diagnostic' unless you suspect a bug.
+The 'Diagnostic' profiles have logging enabled.
+You can download the log file within the 'Logs' screen under the 'Octoprint' settings section.
+The log file is named plugin_octolapse.log.
+If you delete this file you will need to reboot octoprint before a new one is created!

 ## Usage